cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 2. Click the web service that was created
 3. Here you can test and get the information needed to consume the API created.

+### You have now created a machine learning model using Azure Machine Learning Visual Interface! 🎉✨

 ## Helpful Machine Learning Concepts and Best Practices

 ### What features are needed to train the model